 Getting your Christmas shopping list together is the first step.
 You want to get an idea of how many people you will be buying for.

-It also helps to take a review of your money situation and total gifts you will need.
+It also helps to take a review of your money situation and the total gifts you will need.

-You also do want to evaluate how many people should be getting gifts and if it fits in your Christmas budget.
+You also want to evaluate how many people should be getting gifts and if it fits in your Christmas budget.